Lennon–McCartney: Writing chemistry

 Lennon said the main intention of the Beatles' music was to communicate, and that, to this effect, he and McCartney had a shared purpose.
 Author David Rowley points out that at least half of all Lennon–McCartney lyrics have the words "you" and/or "your" in the first line.
 In Lennon's 1980 Playboy interview, he said of the partnership:

 Historian Todd Compton has noted that there is some truth to Lennon's statement regarding McCartney's optimism.
 However, it does not tell the whole story, as some of McCartney's most characteristic songs are tragic, or express themes of isolation, such as "Yesterday", "She's Leaving Home", "Eleanor Rigby" or "For No One".

 Although Lennon and McCartney often wrote independently—and many Beatles songs are primarily the work of one or the other—it was rare that a song would be completed without some input from both writers.
 In many instances, one writer would sketch an idea or a song fragment and take it to the other to finish or improve; in some cases, two incomplete songs or song ideas that each had worked on individually would be combined into a complete song.
 Often one of the pair would add a middle eight or bridge section to the other's verse and chorus.
 George Martin attributed the high quality of their songwriting to the friendly rivalry between the two.
-This approach of the Lennon–McCartney songwriting team—with elements of competitiveness and mutual inspiration as well as straightforward collaboration and creative merging of musical ideas—is often cited as a key reason for the Beatles' innovation and popular success.